 To request an assignment to an affiliate, the following documentation must be submitted to the CAISO prior to the requested effective date of the assignment:

 Written confirmation from the Participating TO that the intended Assignee meets the credit-worthiness requirements to fulfill any financial obligations that may be assumed under the assignment.
 The credit of the Assignee must be greater than or equal to the credit of the Assignor at the time the obligation was originally granted.
 For information regarding the credit-worthiness requirements, please contact the Participating TO’s Project Manager.
-Email conformation from the Participating TO will be sufficient to meet this requirement.
+Email confirmation from the Participating TO will be sufficient to meet this requirement.

 Company documentation showing the affiliate relationship (i.e., membership agreement, operating agreement); and